-The essential health benefits will remain the same as for 2017 and 2018.
-Therefore, the instructions for required benefits and exclusions described in Bulletin 15-33, dated December 10, 2015, will continue to apply to the 2019 plans.
+The essential health benefits will remain the same as for all prior years since 2017.
+Therefore, the instructions for required benefits and exclusions described in Bulletin 15-33, dated December 10, 2015, will continue to apply to the 2020 plans.